 What does this mean?

-Should you panic and immediately get your child to an occupational therapist?
+Should you freak out and immediately get your child to an occupational therapist?

 Well, no. Let’s dig in!

 As we move forward, please keep in mind that this is general information and is not specific to your own kiddo.
 If you have any concerns or questions about your child’s unique situation, please reach out to their pediatrician or occupational therapist.

 What is hand flapping exactly?